Kerbalnut/Batch-Tools-SysAdmin/ReadMe.md

 > Full Backup & Restore Plan: (Example)
 >
+> **Note:** It is good practice to choose a new login password after every fresh install, assume the old password has been comprimised.
+>
-> - Windows Product Key, MS Office Product Key (take picture of Product Key sticker early since they get rubbed off)
+> - Windows Product Key, MS Office Product Key (take a picture of Product Key stickers early on, since they tend to fade or get rubbed off)
-> - Windows Image ISO, DVD, Bootable USB
+> - Windows Image: ISO, DVD, Bootable USB
+> - Connect to Network:
+>   - Wi-Fi password
+>   - Join Domain (if applicable)
 > - BoxstarterInstall-script.txt
 >   - Custom Chocolatey packages (for rare software or software not listed in the Chocolatey community repository)
-> - App configurations:
+> - App configuration:
 >   - Internet Browsers
 >     - Bookmarks
 >     - Add-ons/Plugins/Extensions list